redhat-et/jumpstarter/website/content/en/docs/TestHarness/JumpstarterBoard/orin-agx/_index.md

 [300810.332801] usb 1-1.3.1: SerialNumber: TOPOD83B461B
 {{< /highlight >}}

-You should associate it to the jumpstarter board using the following command:
+You should associate it to the dutlink board using the following command:

 {{< highlight "" >}}
 $ jumpstarter set-usb-console orin-agx-00 TOPOD83B461B-if01